paritytech/substrate-connect/projects/wallet-template/STEP-BY-STEP-GUIDE.md

 # Step by Step Guide

-To add light client functionality to your dapp, follow this step by step guide.
+To add light client functionality to your extension, follow this step-by-step guide.
+This guide explains how to integrate smoldot and the light client extension helpers into your browser extension.

 ## Requirements